 There are an estimated 13 million auto accidents annually.
 As a body shop it is clearly in your best interest to have as many of those customers come in to your shop for repairs.
 But how can you greatly increase your chances?
 Well, I am going to share my 4 step secret with you.

 There are other more traditional methods you are probably doing well to bring in new people (and that is good too).
 Guess what?
 Your competition is beginning to do that and more.
 As a business owner it is a no-brainer.
-If you can't afford to invest $19/mo. to obtain more leads then what are you doing?
-Our shop could still profit on just one new customer per year, especially since most of our first-time customers will return again for more work.
+If you can't afford to invest $29 per month to obtain more leads then what are you doing?
+Our shop could still profit on just one new customer every 5 years at that rate, especially since most of our first-time customers will return again for more work.

 #2 - PROVIDE MULTIPLE ESTIMATES